 |20:30-21:30 from April to October, (closed on Mondays)||South Gate Culture Square||Chang’an Impression – Tang Dynasty Grand Welcoming Ceremony||60RMB (with the entrance ticket to the city wall included), free for children under 1.2 m|

 How to Get There?

-2. The best time to tour Xi’an City Wall is late afternoon, when there are few visitors and the ancient wall gives out special charms in the setting sun.
+1. The best time to tour Xi’an City Wall is late afternoon when the ancient wall is lit up by the setting sun.

 2. Prepare sun cream and a hat since there is barely shelter on the wall.

 3. A golden temple at the northwest corner of the city wall, called Guangren Temple, is the only Tibetan Buddhist temple in the Shaanxi area.

 4. Chinese New Year Lantern Fair is an annual event held on the Xi’an City Wall, usually from late January to early February, when you can see varieties of lanterns and magnificent festive night views.

 5. Nearby attractions you might be interested in Bell Tower and Drum Tower, Muslim Quarter, Great Mosque.